Indonesian El Clásico: 1994–present (Indonesian League)

 In 1994, PSSI merged the Divisi Utama PSSI (amateur) and Galatama (semi-professional) competitions to form the Indonesian League (professional).
 This competition began in 1994 as the top division in the Indonesian professional football league system.
 In 1993–94 Persib Bandung won the last Divisi Utama PSSI competition and won the first Indonesian League in 1994–95, each final match was held at the Gelora Bung Karno Main Stadium, Jakarta.
 Persija Jakarta, which did not have support because Jakarta was an urban society, finally built a supporter group founded directly by the club manager at the end of 1997, they opened registration and now it has reached thousands.
 The club brought in several mainstay players from former Bandung Raya players and managed to become champions of the Indonesian League in 2001.

 In the 2000s, hooliganism in Indonesian football began to develop and did not only happen to Persib Bandung and Persija Jakarta supporters, creating competition not only among supporters but between the two clubs in Indonesia.
-The match between the two is an interesting spectacle in the world of Indonesian football with statistics and prestige between clubs.
+The match between the two brings considerable attention in the world of Indonesian football due to the competitive nature.